iModeljsJumpStart/imodeljsjumpstart.github.io/challenges/challenge-imodel-console.md

 <code>SELECT ECInstanceId, UserLabel, Origin FROM Bis.SpatialElement</code>
 </div>

-### 3) While the origin locates the spatial element is, the size is still unknown.
-We need to query from class "Bis.SpatialIndex" for this.
+### 3) While the origin locates where the spatial element is, the size is still unknown.
+We need to query from the class "Bis.SpatialIndex" for this.

-* Write a query (similar to step 1) that lists all information available in class `Bis.SpatialIndex`
+* Write a query (similar to step 1) that lists all information available from the class `Bis.SpatialIndex`
 * Class [Bis.SpatialIndex](https://www.imodeljs.org/bis/domains/biscore.ecschema/#spatialindex) contains range information for spatial elements

 <a onclick="toggleHint('hint-1-5')">Solution For Step 3</a>